shajushahjalal/InputStarRating/readme.md

-Input Star Rating Using only css
+#Input Star Rating Using only css
+just Download the code and run it